While filing a tax return is a once-a- year event for most people, saving on your taxes is an everyday process.

 Today, a college education can cost upwards of $150,00.

-If you are contributing to your child or grandchild’s college education, consider saving for their college education in a tax efficient manner.
+If you are contributing to your child or grandchild’s college education, consider saving for college education in a tax efficient manner.

 Although there are numerous ways to save for a loved one’s college education, there are two methods that have become increasingly beneficial.
 The first method is to use a state sponsored 529-college savings plan.